Is affiliate marketing the way to make money on your blog and how much can you make? Let’s get into the pros and cons of

 Treat Affiliate Income as Bonus Money, Not Your Primary Income Model

 For example, I recently wrote a post on how to setup Gmail with a custom domain name for free.
 I wrote that post because I believed it could bring in a lot of traffic to this website.
 Traffic that could help my website gain authority and that might be interested in my core product offer.

 Focus More On High Paying Affiliate Offers

 That said, as of 2021, Amazon is only paying out 3% on anything sold within 24 hours of clicking the link (for US traffic).
-So to earn $100, you’d have to sell $2,500 worth of Amazon products within 24 hours to people in specific countries.
+So to earn $100, you’d have to sell $2,500 worth of Amazon products within 24 hours to US buyers.

 Compare that to Clickfunnels.
 ClickFunnels is a piece of software that enables you to offer 1 click upsells and downsells.
 As of this writing, a single ClickFunnels sale will make you $40/m until that user unsubscribes.
 And their cookie lasts forever.